 Once the performance is back within acceptable service limits, the orchestration layer begins scaling back by terminating the additional containers deployed during the scale-out.

 This dynamic management of resources and elasticity of these types of solutions have the greatest return on investment (ROI) in the cloud and are exactly how companies like Netflix, eBay and Google scale or shrink their environments to optimise hosting costs whilst maintaining performance at peak times of service.

 Video: Container Management in a Production Environment

-Below is the second of three videos that were recorded during a client webinar for a US audience which I hosted with IBM.
+Below is the second of three videos that were recorded during a client webinar hosted by CSI and IBM.

 In this section of the video, Randy Arseneau from IBM shares both the basic and more complex aspects of Container Management in a Production Environment.

 For the third blog in the series, please click here: Not just Workload Modernisation, Explore Full Stack Automation